pbougue/tartare/documentation/functional_description/contributor_management.md

 The export progress can be supervised through the /jobs resource or /contributors/{contrib_id}/jobs sub-resource.
 If this is a manual contributor export, no other action will follow.
-If this is an automatic update, a coverage export will follow.
+If this is an automatic update, a coverage export will follow if at least one of the contributor's data source has been updated.